Skip to main content

 Use Cases

-Backup & Disaster Recovery
+• Backup & Disaster Recovery - Automatic off-site backup with easy restoration

-• Centralized data storage for team access
+• Data Sharing - Centralized storage for team access across systems

-• Cheaper than keeping on local SSD/NVMe
+• Archiving - Long-term storage cheaper than local SSD/NVMe

-• Run crawlers in multiple regions
+• Multi-Region Deployment - Centralize data from crawlers in multiple regions

 Cost Considerations